Dynamic Positioning (DP) investigations

 With a reliable DP system, you will be able to operate at sea without mooring or anchoring; operations which otherwise would have been impossible.

-At FORCE Technology our DP investigations are a range of tasks which can be performed individually or as a complete package.
+Our DP investigations are a range of tasks which can be performed individually or as a complete package.
 The tasks are:

 - thruster-hull & thruster-thruster investigations performed in our Planar Motion Mechanism (PMM)